-We offer a range of valuation services from free verbal valuations to bespoke expert advice to legal and insurance matters.
+We offer a range of valuation services from free verbal valuations and bespoke expert advice to legal and insurance matters.
 These include written valuations at a fixed fee for insurance and probate.
 With our experience and constant monitoring of the market, we can provide accurate and up to date opinions for most fine stringed instruments and bows.
 Any valuation or opinion is provided at our discretion.
 We only undertake these services if we feel we can provide you with an accurate report.

 Selling my musical instruments

 We offer competitive terms for purchasing instruments and bows that are suitable for our stock, or for selling instruments on a consignment basis.
 Please contact us in the first instance by email or telephone for a preliminary discussion about your property and terms of sale.

 We are always pleased to provide a verbal opinion on your instrument or bow.
 Whether you are thinking of selling a family heirloom, or think you have a Stradivari in the attic, we are able to give you practical advice about its value and prospects for sale.
 Our initial valuation by email is free of charge and without any obligation, and we can normally determine by photograph if you have a good factory-made violin, or a fine instrument of professional standard.
 If an instrument is of interest or significance we will need to inspect it in person in order to assess its condition and attribution before giving a realistic assessment.
 A verbal opinion or initial non-binding email assessment is free of charge, but fees apply for any formal opinion.

 We are pleased to assist with purchases from other dealers through the provision of verbal second opinions.
 We simply ask you to try other instruments of similar price or quality from our stock.
 In cases where a detailed report is necessary, we will discuss any possible charges before undertaking work on your behalf.